KCTCS Family and Medical Leave Policy

 - KCTCS, at its expense, may require an examination by a second healthcare provider

 designated by KCTCS, if it reasonably doubts the medical certification initially provided.

 If the second healthcare provider’s opinion conflicts with the original medical certification,

 KCTCS, at its expense, may require a third, mutually agreeable, healthcare provider

 to conduct an examination and provide a final and binding opinion.

 - KCTCS may require subsequent medical recertification in accordance with the FMLA.
 Failure to provide requested recertification, except in extraordinary circumstances, may result in the delay of further leave until it is provided.

-limited to a combined total of 12 weeks of leave during any twelve (12) month period
+to a combined total of 12 weeks of leave during any twelve (12) month period if the

 - For birth of the employee's son or daughter or to care for the child after birth;

 - For placement of a son or daughter with the employee for adoption or foster care, or to care for the child after placement; or